-Powering Off . . .
-From any screen, power can be turned off by selecting Pwr Off in the power menu or holding the Power Button (a) in and waiting for the countdown, EXCEPT if the top panel switch is configured for this function.
+From any screen, power can be turned off by selecting Pwr Off in the power menu, holding the Power Button (1) in and waiting for the countdown, or with the programmable switch (if it is configured for this function).

 If the power button is released, or the top panel switch is turned back on again before the countdown is completed, the unit will remain turned on and the LCD will return to the same screen or menu that was displayed previously.